-Professors: Brian Murray; Peggy O'Neill; Ron Tanner; Cindy Moore
+Professors: Brian Murray; Peggy O'Neill; Ron Tanner (emeritus); Cindy Moore; Jane Satterfield

-Affiliate Faculty: Catherine Chaterdon; Andrea M. Leary; Craig Medvecky; Dominic Micer; T. Jackson Wills
+Lecturers: Tiffany Curtis; Helen Hofling; Andrea M. Leary; Craig Medvecky; Dominic Micer; Laurence Ross

 Students interested in writing can pursue the Major in Writing; the Interdisciplinary Major in Writing, which allows students to divide their time evenly between writing and another discipline; or the Minor in Writing.
 In short, there is great flexibility in a student's program.
 Those who choose either major will enter a community in which they develop expertise in a broad array of skills and genres.
 What is more, the Writing Department affords students many opportunities for internships, cocurricular activities, and pre-professional development.
 Writing majors typically go on to become editors, desktop publishers, teachers, lawyers, reviewers, newsletter managers, and consultants, as well as published authors.

 In writing courses, students read widely across genres, cultures, disciplines, and media to: